-(b) Distributions are based on a daily accrual of net investment income which will vary based on underlying investment yields and daily shares outstanding (see Note 6).

-(c) Total returns are for the period indicated and do not reflect the impact of the applicable sales charge.
+- (b) Distributions are based on a daily accrual of net investment income which will vary based on underlying investment yields and daily shares outstanding (see Note 6). - (c) Total returns are for the period indicated.
 Total returns would have been lower had certain expenses not been waived or recouped by the Adviser during the year.
-Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.

-(d) Annualized.

-- (excluding interest, brokerage commissions, acquired fund fees and expenses and extraordinary expenses) of the Fund in excess of 1.50% of net assets.
-For the period April 1, 2022 to September 30, 2022, the Adviser voluntarily waived or absorbed operating expenses (excluding interest, brokerage commissions, acquired fund fees and expenses and extraordinary expenses) of the Fund in excess of 1.00% of net assets.
+Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares. - (d) Annualized. - For the period of January 1, 2019 to August 25, 2019 the Adviser voluntarily absorbed all of the operating expenses of the Fund.
+For the period of August 26, 2019 to April 30, 2021, the Adviser voluntarily absorbed operating expenses of the Fund in excess of 1.25% of net assets.
+For the period of May 1, 2021 to August 15, 2021, the Adviser voluntarily absorbed operating expenses of the Fund in excess of 1.375% of net assets.
+For the period of August 16, 2021 to March 31, 2022, the Adviser voluntarily waived or absorbed operating expenses (excluding interest, brokerage commissions, acquired fund fees and expenses and extraordinary expenses) of the Fund in excess of 1.50% of net assets.
+For the period April 1, 2022 to September 30, 2022, the Adviser voluntarily waived or absorbed operating expenses (excluding interest, brokerage commissions, acquired fund fees and extraordinary expenses) of the Fund in excess of 1.00% of net assets.
 For the period October 1, 2022 to December 31, 2022, the Adviser voluntarily waived or absorbed operating expenses (excluding interest, brokerage commissions, acquired fund fees and expenses and extraordinary expenses) of the Fund in excess of 1.25% of net assets.
-In the absence of the election by the Fund's investment adviser to bear certain of the Fund's operating expenses, the ratio of expenses to average net assets including fee waivers and reimbursements would have been higher. - (f) Portfolio turnover rate for periods less than one full year has not been annualized and is calculated at the Fund level.
+In the absence of the election by the Fund's investment adviser to bear certain of the Fund's operating expenses, the ratio of expenses to average net assets including fee waivers and reimbursements would have been higher. - The Adviser voluntarily absorbed all of the operating expenses of the Fund during the period.
+In the absence of the election by the Fund's investment adviser to bear all of the Fund's operating expenses, the ratio of expenses to average net assets including fee waivers and reimbursements would have been higher. - (g) Portfolio turnover rate for periods less than one full year has not been annualized and is calculated at the Fund level.